 Running App FAIL

-By Beth.
-Filed in Geekery |A few weeks ago I mentioned that my run tracking app, which uses the iPhone’s GPS to map out where you run as you run, occasionally has crazy ideas about where I actually ran.
+A few weeks ago I mentioned that my run tracking app, which uses the iPhone’s GPS to map out where you run as you run, occasionally has crazy ideas about where I actually ran.
 In the comments, extragoode mentioned that it was possible that sometimes the phone might lose its GPS connection for a second and jump to using cell towers instead until the GPS kicks back in.
 I’m guessing that’s what happened on tonight’s run (planned route in blue, “actual” route in red):

 because I’m pretty sure I did not traverse False Creek like this!